GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 ## BSP code porting process

-Building a Cloud IoT Edge Embedded C Client consists of building the C Client static library and the TLS static library, and then linking them to the actual client application.
+Building a Cloud IoT Device SDK application consists of building the SDK static library and the TLS static library, and then linking them to your client application.

 For reference, see existing platform config files like `make/mt-os/mt-linux.mk` and `make/mt-os/mt-osx.mk`.

 ### Cross-compilation with the `make` Build System

-This tutorial uses the platform *NP4000* for illustration purposes.
+This tutorial uses a ficticious platform *NP4000* for illustration purposes.

-Your goal is construct the following command to build the Cloud IoT Edge Embedded C Client for the NP4000:
+Your goal is construct the following command to build the Cloud IoT Device SDK for the NP4000:

   make PRESET=np4000